We are here to be the largest generator of businesses in Australia

 Their mission is to transform the loyalty program experience, making it simple and seamless for customers.
 Leveraging the power of customer digital transactions and open banking apis to make the experience as simple as buying your groceries.
 Ultimately, Upstreet aims not only to be the leading loyalty platform in the country but wants to also change the game for share ownership in Australia.
 To do so, since securing $100K funding from Antler, Upstreet has built its technology platform to enable customers to instantly earn shares as they shop, as well as worked on building a strong interest with retailers wanting to join the platform.

 The Recycle Smart is a strong team with complementary skills.
-CEO Giorgio is a former management consultant at Bain & Co and has eight years experience in waste management.
+CEO Giorgio is a former management consultant at Bain & Co and has eight years of experience in waste management.
 Meanwhile, CTO Marco was formerly a Senior Manager, Mobile Tech Lead at Deloitte.
-He also has extensive experience developing customer centric mobile apps in the financial services sector.
+He also has extensive experience developing customer-centric mobile apps in the financial services sector.

 “Misuse of bins is an enormous drain on council P&Ls across the country, so by helping to reduce bin contamination, Recycle Smart is not just helping the environment it is tapping into the enormous waste market across Australia.”